-The Sorensen Institute for Political Leadership offers an advanced program on public service and leadership for college students.
-The program is based on a firm belief that young people not only can make a positive difference in their communities, they should be strongly encouraged to do so.
+The Sorensen Institute for Political Leadership offers an advanced program on public service and leadership for college students from throughout Virginia.
+The program is based on a firm belief that young people not only can make a positive difference in their communities, but that they should be strongly encouraged to do so.
 Our College Leaders Program (CLP) gives students the practical skills and political knowledge to become effective advocates in government and business.
+Participants engage in substantive debate about the public policy challenges facing the Commonwealth and interact with Virginia's political and business leaders.
 The CLP is held each summer for two weeks on grounds at the University of Virginia in Charlottesville.
 The program features a Virginia-focused, multidisciplinary curriculum with three main goals:

 - To prepare future leaders for ethical and responsible citizenship and public service in the Commonwealth.

 - To connect Virginia's youth leaders from different backgrounds and philosophies with each other and with current leaders in the government, business, and non-profit sectors.

 - To energize our democratic system of government by promoting civic engagement among youth leaders.